Limits: Numerical Approach

 Here is the other table, which approaches the x-value 2 from the right.

 When we place these two tables together, the trend is the same regardless if we approach the x-value 2 from the left or from the right.

-If we ignore the DNE in the last row of the table, we can clearly see that the y-values approach the same value whether we move from the left side or from the right side.
+If we ignore the DNE, we can clearly see that the y-values approach the same value whether we move from the left side or from the right side.

 The trend for the y-values is that they approach the value 4 as we get closer to the x-value 2.
 Hence, 4 is the limit.
 Here is the original problem with its appropriate solution.

 This is another tough case.
 One reason is that it cannot be evaluated at the x-value 0.
 The other reason is because it is a peculiar function with a reciprocal argument within the cosine function.

 However, this limit can be calculated numerically with little problem.
 We have to create a table of values and then determine if a trend exists and what that trend is if it does exist.
 Here is the table with x-values filled in.

 Our next step requires us to plug in those x-values into the function to determine their respective y-values.
 We already know the y-value when the x-value is 0; it is undefined.
 Yet, here is the complete table.
 Note: this table is the result of calculating within radians.

 As we look at this table, we certainly see symmetry.
 The values on the right are mirror values of those on the left, but no numerical trend can be seen.
 If we carry our precision to even greater detail, we get this table of values.